Michael C. Williams (actor)

 Michael C. Williams (born July 25, 1973) is an American actor, best known for his role (using his own name) in the movie The Blair Witch Project.
 Williams also acted in the television program Law & Order during February 2000 as a man whose ex-wife killed their son.
 In 2008, Williams appeared in the movie The Objective.

 Early life

 Williams was born in The Bronx, New York, and attended Westlake High School in Thornwood, New York.
 He graduated from SUNY New Paltz where he was a member of Kappa Sigma fraternity.

 Personal life

 Williams is the manager of the Big Blue Door Theater, based in Hawthorne, New York.
-In 2009, The Journal News reported that he was studying to become a guidance counselor.
-Williams now works as a guidance counselor in addition to running acting classes and directing school plays in Westchester, New York.
+In 2009, The Journal News reported that he was studying to become a School counselor.
+Williams now works as a School Counselor in addition to running acting classes and directing school plays in Westchester, New York.